 Climbing in Loch Lomond & The Trossachs National Park has a long and celebrated history and if you’re seeking adventure, there are plenty of opportunities to experience it first-hand.

 Heralded by many as the ‘finest mountain in the Southern Highlands’.
-The ‘Central Gully’ takes the headwall of Coire Goatach to reach the grand 1130m summit.
+The Central Gully (and variations) take the headwall of Coire Goatach to reach a grand 1130m summit.

 The home of Scotland’s premier sport climbing venue.
-Technical climbing on the South West facing “sunnyside” can be a delight on a warm summer evening when the breeze often keeps the midges away; the Dark side is altogether different, with generally harder climbing and a few fierce test pieces.
+Technical climbing on the South West facing “Sunnyside” can be a delight on a warm summer evening when a breeze keeps the midges away.
+The North facing ‘Dark side’ is an altogether different proposition, moody and generally harder with a few fierce test-pieces for the steely-fingered.

 When you are out climbing it is important that you take personal responsibility for your own actions and act safely.
 Climbing involves specialist equipment and you must know how to use it properly, which may require training.